highfidelity/hifi-docs-sphinx/docs/source/create/entities/entity-behavior.rst

 Set an Entity to Cast a Shadow
 -------------------------------------

 You can make your entity behave like a real world object by making it cast a shadow on other entities and avatars.
+In High Fidelity, entities cast shadows only from the key light, not from the light entities.
+The key light is a parallel source of light, like the sun.

 Here are the different shadow settings you can configure:

 +-------------+--------------------------------------------------------------+
 | Behavior    | Description                                                  |